Here Are 10 Popular Halloween Costumes For Kids

 Price: $64.95 – $99.95

 The release of the newest movie in the Maleficent franchise is likely going to mean lots of demand from kids to dress up as Disney’s iconic evil fairy.
+What’s great about Maleficent is that you can add wings to the costume to add some extra dramatic flair.
+They’re a fun DIY project but if you’re not crafty, they can be purchased on Amazon here.

 Spooky Witch